Skip to main content

 How much DIP financing was authorized, and how much was “new money” versus roll-up?

-The court entered a final DIP order authorizing a $46.125 million DIP facility, including $10.25 million of new money and a $35.875 million roll-up of prepetition secured notes (Final DIP Order).
+The court entered a Final DIP Order authorizing a $46.125 million DIP facility, including $10.25 million of new money and a $35.875 million roll-up of prepetition secured notes.

 What were the headline pricing terms for the DIP financing?

-Court filings described new money DIP loans as bearing interest at Term SOFR plus a 12.50% margin (subject to a 2.00% floor), with interest paid-in-kind monthly, and roll-up loans as bearing 13.00% interest paid-in-kind (Final DIP Order).
-The DIP terms also included closing and exit premiums for the new money component (Final DIP Order).
+The Final DIP Order described new money DIP loans as bearing interest at Term SOFR plus a 12.50% margin (subject to a 2.00% floor), with interest paid-in-kind monthly, and roll-up loans as bearing 13.00% interest paid-in-kind.
+The DIP terms also included closing and exit premiums for the new money component.

 What happened to the auction, and who became the successful bidder?

-Court filings indicated the auction was cancelled because no competing qualified bids were received, leaving the stalking horse transaction as the successful bid (Notice of Successful Bidder and Cancellation of Auction).
-The buyer approved in the sale order was BT BidCo LLC (Sale Order), which a market report described as the stalking horse buyer vehicle for the sale process (MarketScreener report on stalking horse APA filing).
+The Notice of Successful Bidder and Cancellation of Auction indicated the auction was cancelled because no competing qualified bids were received, leaving the stalking horse transaction as the successful bid.
+The buyer approved in the Sale Order was BT BidCo LLC, which a market report described as the stalking horse buyer vehicle for the sale process (MarketScreener report on stalking horse APA filing).

 How was the sale consideration structured?

-Court filings described the stalking horse purchase price as including a credit bid instruction for $30 million of DIP obligations (subject to outstanding DIP obligations), along with assumption of specified liabilities and treatment of excluded cash (Stalking Horse APA).
-The sale order also included an assumed-liabilities floor of $750,000 for assumed liabilities under the APA (Sale Order).
+The Stalking Horse APA described the purchase price as including a credit bid instruction for $30 million of DIP obligations (subject to outstanding DIP obligations), along with assumption of specified liabilities and treatment of excluded cash.
+The Sale Order also included an assumed-liabilities floor of $750,000 for assumed liabilities under the APA.

 When did the substantially all assets sale close?

-Court filings in connection with the later conversion motion represented that the sale closed on March 7, 2025 (Conversion Motion).
+The Conversion Motion represented that the sale closed on March 7, 2025.

 Why was the case later converted to chapter 7, and who was appointed trustee?

-The debtor represented that after the sale it no longer operated as a going concern and lacked sufficient liquidity to fund administrative expenses or prosecute, confirm, and consummate a chapter 11 plan, with no financing available (court filings indicate) (Conversion Motion).
-The court converted the case to chapter 7 on May 27, 2025 (Conversion Order), and Alfred T. Giuliano was appointed as chapter 7 trustee (Trustee Appointment).
+The debtor represented that after the sale it no longer operated as a going concern and lacked sufficient liquidity to fund administrative expenses or prosecute, confirm, and consummate a chapter 11 plan, with no financing available.
+The court converted the case to chapter 7 on May 27, 2025 via the Conversion Order, and Alfred T. Giuliano was appointed as chapter 7 trustee.

 What residual assets were sold after the main transaction?

-Court filings reflected a private sale process for certain equipment and personal property located at a Dallas lab site, identifying Encompass Diagnostics, LLC as buyer for $20,000 of consideration (court filings indicate) (Private Sale Motion; Private Sale Order).
+The Private Sale Motion described a sale of certain equipment and personal property located at a Dallas lab site, identifying Encompass Diagnostics, LLC as buyer for $20,000 of consideration.
+The court authorized the transaction in the Private Sale Order.

 Who is the claims agent for Biora Therapeutics?

-Kroll Restructuring Administration LLC serves as the claims and noticing agent.
-The firm maintains the official claims register and distributes case notifications to creditors and parties in interest (Claims Agent Application).
+Kroll Restructuring Administration LLC serves as the claims and noticing agent, as authorized in the Claims Agent Application.
+The firm maintains the official claims register and distributes case notifications to creditors and parties in interest.

 For more chapter 11 case research and restructuring summaries, visit the ElevenFlo bankruptcy blog.